Below are the key issues you will need to consider once you decided to register a Brazilian company.

 1. Have you decided on the type of company you would like to register?

-Sociedades limitadas and EIRELIs are the simplest to maintain, while the sociedade anônima is the most complex.
-None of the entities requires Brazilian nationals as shareholders (except in some specific sectors), yet all of them require that executive directors be permanent residents of Brazil.
+Sociedades limitadas and EIRELIs are the simplest to maintain, while the sociedade anônima is more bureaucratic.
+None of these companies require shareholders to reside in Brazil or hold Brazilian citizenship (except in some specific sectors), yet all of them require that executive directors be permanent residents of Brazil.

 2. Have you selected a Brazilian resident to act as the company’s executive director?
-If so, have you undertaken a background search on this person and decided on the terms of appointment?
+If so, have you undertaken a background search and decided on the terms of appointment?

-As explained above, all executive directors of Brazilian legal entities must be permanent residents of Brazil.
-Therefore, the first step is to select an individual who is suitable to act as the company’s director.
+As all executive directors of Brazilian companies must be permanent residents of Brazil, the first step is to select an individual who is suitable to act as the company’s director.

 Finally, it is important to ensure that you have a detailed agreement in place for the appointment of the individual and that the agreement be customised for Brazilian law.

-3. Have you decided on the individuals or legal entities that will hold shares in the Brazilian company?
+3. Have you chosen the shareholders for the Brazilian company?
 Have you considered setting up companies just for this purpose?

 Brazil does not have many double tax agreements and currently does not impose taxes on the payment of dividends.
-Depending on the taxation rules that apply to the parent company, selecting the right entities to hold the shares in the Brazilian subsidiary can have major tax benefits.
+Depending on the taxation rules that apply to the parent company or ultimate beneficial owners, selecting the right entities to hold the shares in the Brazilian subsidiary can have major tax benefits.

 Moreover, despite the supposed limited liability that Brazilian companies offer, there are Brazilian laws that allow courts to hold shareholders liable for the company’s liabilities (note, however, that the Law of Economic Freedom which became law on September 2019 has provided greater protection to shareholders).